Passorosso – the quintessential Etna Rosso

 Comparisons with Burgundy are there for the taking: it comes in a Burgundy-shaped bottle, the colour, amount of aroma, complexity, precision and elegance all recall Burgundy in style, though the specific scents and flavour profile is pure Etna.

 Passorosso is a versatile wine that matches a wide range of dishes, from Cucina Povera’s simplicity to Michelin-starred extravagance.
 Try well-charred grilled chicken, pork and lamb, aubergines and mushrooms and tomato-based pasta sauces.
-If you’d like a recipe, then it has to be an authentic Spaghetti alla Norma.
+But, of course, if you’d like a recipe, it has to be an authentic Spaghetti alla Norma.

 The UK importers are Corney and Barrow, which also stock the other Franchetti wines.
 Passorosso is also available from various independent merchants.
 This new 2018 vintage is currently at AG Wines at £34.39 and Tannico at £29.82.